Gold Medal Winner!

 If I graduate early do I need to complete the same number of hours to receive the award?

-Yes, the requirements remain the same shall you chose to graduate early.
+Yes, the requirements remain the same if you choose to graduate early.

 If I am a mid-year, do I need to complete the same number of hours to receive the award?